ECS-251-W2020/final-project-synapse/README.md

 java-profiler-app/src/com/company/datarace/objects/ConcurrentObjects.java contains a global variable arraylist1, an array of ListObject.

-java-profiler-app/src/com/company/datarace/TSVThread.java has a run() method that adds a ListObject to arraylist1.
+java-profiler-app/src/com/company/datarace/TSVThread.java has a run() method that adds a ListObject to arraylist1 and increments a global variable threadcounter.